merikan/merikan/README.md

 ## Hi, I’m Peter Merikan.

+> In software development, complexity might be admired but simplicity is always rewarded.

 I am a Software Engineer living just outside of Gothenburg, Sweden.
 I have worked with this craft for over 30 years and still think it is the most fun there is and am constantly passionate about learning new things.

 I currently work for one of Sweden's best IT consulting companies, [Callista Enterprise](https://callistaenterprise.se/).